 - An emergency fund in case I suddenly lose access to any streams of income I have access to now and/or lose access to the ways in which I am meeting my material needs (physical needs for transportation, shelter, warmth, food, water, medicine, communication, care for physical items under my wing etc.) unexpectedly.

-I also have five other bank accounts;
+I have six bank accounts:

--with Paypal for online purchases
+- with Paypal for online purchases

--with Koho for use when travelling to Asia
+- with Koho for use when travelling to Asia

--with Wealthsimple for taxes and,
+- with Wealthsimple for taxes

--with OFX for transferring money to Japan
+- with OFX for transferring money to Japan

-All of these accounts have either nothing or one to about three Canadian dollars in them.
+Most of these accounts have either nothing or one to about three Canadian dollars in them.

 Financial Reviews